-She received her SB in chemical engineering from MIT in 1984, her MS from Georgia Tech in 1988, and her PhD from MIT in 1993.
+She received her BS in chemical engineering from MIT in 1984, her MS from Georgia Tech in 1988, and her PhD from MIT in 1993.
 In 1994 she was awarded the National Science Foundation (NSF) Postdoctoral Fellowship in Chemistry while performing research at Harvard University as a member of George Whitesides’s research group.

+Hammond is the recipient of the Science History Institute’s 2024 Othmer Gold Medal.
 She has also received the Percy Julian Award, the NSF Career Award, the EPA Early Career Award, the DuPont Young Faculty Award, and the 3M Innovation Fund Award, among many other honors.
 In 2010 the Harvard Foundation named Hammond Scientist of the Year, and in 2015 she was appointed head of MIT’s Department of Chemical Engineering—the first woman and the first person of color to hold that post.

 Hammond serves as an associate editor of the American Chemical Society journal ACS Nano.
 She has published over 250 scientific papers and holds over 20 patents based on her research at MIT.
 She has been named a fellow of the National Academy of Sciences, the National Academy of Engineering, the National Academy of Medicine, the American Institute of Chemical Engineers, and the American Academy of Arts and Sciences, among others.

 Featured image: Paula Hammond in her lab at MIT.
-Courtesy of Paula Hammond.

 You might also like